Fractional diffusion limit of a linear Boltzmann model with reflective boundaries in a half-space: The specular and the diffuse reflections boundary conditions

-has a unitary Jacobian determinant \end{itemize} \end{defi} Note that these conditions are fulfilled if $\Omega$ is a ball in $\RR^d$, we refer the interested reader to \cite[Lemma A.3, Lemma 5.4]{Cesbron18} for more details.
-Moreover, note also the second assumption \eqref{eq:admissibleJacobian} should not be absolutely necessary, as long as the Jacobian determinant is finite and never cancels one should be able to adapt our method and derive similar results.
+has a unitary Jacobian determinant \end{itemize} \end{defi} These conditions are fulfilled if $\Omega$ is a ball in $\RR^d$, we refer the interested reader to \cite[Lemma A.3, Lemma 5.4]{Cesbron18}.
+Moreover, note that the second assumption \eqref{eq:admissibleJacobian} should not be absolutely necessary, as long as the Jacobian determinant is finite and never cancels one should be able to adapt our method and derive similar results.